influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 -->
 ## Statements

 There are two types of statements in TICKscript: Declarations and Expressions.
 Declarations declare variables.
-Expressions express a pipeline (a.k.a chain) of function calls, which instantiate and set the properties of processing nodes.
+Expressions express a pipeline (a.k.a chain) of method calls, which instantiate and set the properties of processing nodes.

 ### Declarations